ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

 Performing secure aggregation without revealing anything about the aggregated input values beyond what can be inferred from the output was already investigated more than~10~years ago, for example, in the context of smart metering, e.g.,~\cite{SPM:ErkinTLP13,popets:KursaweDK11}.
 It has come a long way since then, resulting in practical solutions for real-world applications nowadays.

 For example, Prio~\cite{nsdi:Corrigan-GibbsB17} introduces secure protocols for aggregate statistics such as sum, mean, variance, standard deviation, min/max, and frequency.
 It uses additive arithmetic secret sharing, offers full-threshold security among a small set of servers running the secure computation, and validates inputs to protect against malicious clients.
 Prio+~\cite{SCN:AddankiGJOP22} optimizes client computation and communication compared to~\cite{nsdi:Corrigan-GibbsB17} with a~Boolean secret sharing-based client input validation and an additional conversion from~Boolean to arithmetic sharing.
-In our work, we optimize the naive bit-to-arithmetic conversion presented in~\cite{SCN:AddankiGJOP22} for our~$\FSecAgg$ protocol~(cf.~\sect{sec:mpc-agg}).
-Bell~et~al.~\cite{ccs:BellBGL020} propose the first secure aggregation protocols in both the semi-honest and malicious security model~(tolerating server and client corruptions) with poly-logarithmic client communication and computation.
+Similar to our work, it has a multi-server setup to jointly compute statistical functions on private inputs.
+Compared to Prio+~\cite{SCN:AddankiGJOP22}, we optimize the naive bit-to-arithmetic conversion presented in~\cite{SCN:AddankiGJOP22} for our~$\FSecAgg$ protocol~(cf.~\secref{sec:mpc-agg}), resulting in reduced communication cost of $2.4\times$ with exact results and $4\times$ with our novel approximating variant for $\numclients= 10^5$, where $\numclients$ is the number of clients.
 Popa~et~al.~\cite{ccs:PopaBBL11} specifically focus on secure location-based aggregation statistics, Joye et al.~\cite{fc:JoyeL13} on time-series data, and~PrivEx~\cite{ccs:ElahiDG14} on traffic data in anonymous communication.

-\tsparagraph{Inference attacks} In~FL, clients share locally trained model updates with a central party to contribute to the training of a global model.
-However, sharing those local models makes the system vulnerable to data leakage.
-Even a semi-honest central server can learn confidential information about the used private training data by analyzing the received local model updates~\cite{ARXIV:BDSSSP21,icml:LamW0RM21,SP:NasrSH19}.

-A common countermeasure against inference attacks is to use secure aggregation.
-As~FL poses specific challenges such as a large number of clients and drop-out tolerance, tailored secure aggregation protocols for~FL have been proposed~\cite{ccs:BonawitzIKMMPRS17,SPW:FereidooniMMMMN21,ccs:BellBGL020,NDSS:savPTFBSH21,ARXIV:FastsecAgg,jsait:SoGA21a}.
-Those hide individual updates, ensuring that the server has only access to global updates, hence, effectively prohibiting the analysis of individual updates for inference attacks.
-The first scheme, SegAgg~\cite{ccs:BonawitzIKMMPRS17}, combines secret sharing with authenticated symmetric encryption, but requires~4 communication rounds per training iteration among servers and client.
-Similar issues can also be observed for other existing secure aggregation protocols for~FL as they incur significant computation and communication overhead: Fereidonni et al.~\cite{SPW:FereidooniMMMMN21} compare several secure aggregation protocols with respect to efficiency and practicality.
-Mansouri et al.~\cite{popets:MansouriOBC2022} give a~SoK of secure aggregation schemes~w.r.t.\ their suitability for~FL.